Vineyards

 Viognier: Our Viognier comes from our Glenn Creek Vineyard in West Salem and Goschie Farms in Silverton.
 The spectacular fruit we receive enables us to craft a thoroughly enjoyable, action-packed wine.

-Schioppettino and Teroldego: Northern Italian varieties that make up six rows of our vineyard.
-We will be harvesting them in 2017 and we’re planning to ferment them in clay.
+Schioppettino and Teroldego: Northern Italian varieties that make up four rows of our vineyard.

 Viticultural practices